psychemedia/eurydice-resources/resources/__eurydice_poems.md

 In the days and weeks following the loss of the Eurydice, testimonial and memorial poems appeared in newspapers across Britain.

+As Natalie Houston describes in [*Newspaper Poems: Material Texts in the Public Sphere*](https://www.jstor.org/stable/40060322?seq=1), Victorian Studies, Vol. 50, No. 2, 2008, pp. 233-242:

+> The inclusion of poems within the Victorian newspaper resists a simple definition of the page's contents as purely informational.
+In considering the reception history of newspaper poems, we have to wonder who actually read these pages and with what kind of attention.
+Perhaps a humorous poem served as a kind of relaxation for the mind wearied by data or by more letters to the editor about the price of meat
+(a recurring concern at mid-century).
+The meter and alternating rhyme typical of Victorian light verse make reading the poem a rapid and easy process, unlike the information that fills the rest of the page.
+Certainly, the indenting of poetic lines makes even short poems like sonnets visually stand out among the paper's six tightly packed columns.
+The white space around the poems (and around the tables of racing results) possibly, even probably, caused some readers to look more closely at the text; it is just as likely that others immediately turned away, to information of immediate, practical advantage.

 ```{admonition} Vicorian Newspaper Poetry
 :class: seealso dropdown